 Payments fraud remains a substantial problem for all parties in the ecosystem.
-According to Experian’s 2017 E-commerce Fraud report, online shopping fraud attacks increased 30% in 2017 vs. 2016.
-The heart of these attacks is often a data breach; in 2019, we have already seen more than 50 confirmed data breaches of well-known companies.
+According to recent reports, online shopping fraud attacks increased by 260% in July when compared to the pre-pandemic number.
+The heart of these attacks is often a data breach; in the first half of 2021, we have already seen close to 1,767 data breaches that have been publicly recorded.

 ML enables the fraud prevention process to be streamlined with the help of automation.
 With ML businesses can employ analytic techniques that “learn” patterns without the help of a human.
 Through artificial intelligence (AI), these analytics capabilities can be applied to fraud prevention through the identification of fraudulent transactions.

-Just last month, Stripe announced the launch of its new machine-learning based fraud protection tool for chargebacks.
+Just recently Stripe acquired Bouncer, a card authentication technology company – to further strengthen the capabilities of Radar, its machine-learning-based fraud protection tool for chargebacks.
 Radar prevents fraud and also automatically reimburses merchants for dispute fees and charges.
 Traditionally, merchants are tasked with finding and presenting evidence to fight disputes.
 Evidence collection is a time-intensive process that can cost more than the original dispute amount itself.

 ML can learn transaction patterns and begin to determine, very effectively, which transactions are more likely to be fraudulent.
 Not only does this prevent more fraud, but it also prevents and reduces false positives.
 Considering the large volumes of transactions that many businesses process, it’s easy to see how automated detection can eliminate some of the costs associated with fraud and fraud prevention.
 An additional benefit is that ML models continue to learn and adapt, making them adept at identifying new fraud tactics.
 Overall, ML enables:

-High accuracy — ML is typically more effective than humans in identifying subtle fraud patterns.
-This is especially important as cybercriminals grow increasingly sophisticated and stealth.
+High accuracy: ML is typically more effective than humans in identifying subtle fraud patterns.
+This is especially important as cybercriminals grow increasingly sophisticated and stealthy.
 ML can also use its ability to mitigate false positives.